-Home Office
+Home Office website

-The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counter-terrorism and police.
+The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counter-terrorism and policing.

-Home Office Circulars issued up until HOC 5/2013 can be found on the Home Office website.
+Home Office Circulars issued between 2003 and up until HOC 5/2013 can be found on the archived Home Office website.
 Determinations made under Police Regulations 2003 issued under Home Office Circulars can also be found there.

-Home Office Circulars issued from 2012 until 2021 can be found on the Home Office website.
+Home Office circulars from 2012 to the present can be found on the HO website.
 Determinations made under Police Regulations 2003 issued under Home Office Circulars can also be found there.